-$4,270average project size
+$4,227average project size

-We put together an anatomical breakdown of a successful campaign.
+We put together an anatomical breakdown of this successful campaign.
 Learn more about how 365 people came together.Read the case study

 Creators never give up any ownership of their work to Experiment or backers.
 You keep 100% ownership and control over your work.